Do you want to know how to advance your career?

 “No, I’m fine.” – You say, depriving yourself of hydration for some odd reason.

-Water is important to our survivial, yet four out of five Americans don’t drink enough water.
+Water is important to our survival, yet four out of five Americans don’t drink enough water.
 Myself very much included.
 I have the IV marks on my arms to prove it.

 But water gives us energy and keeps us functioning.
 To achieve your goals, any goals, you need energy and to be functioning.
 Go ahead and say yes when someone asks you if you want some water, it’s cool, they offered!
 Or go get the water yourself.
 Or bring a water bottle with you.
 It’s a simple change that makes your body and mind feel better.

-Achieve your goals with water.
+Advance your career with water.
 Like Beyonce.
 Probably.

 Social media is so much fun, and so incredibly distracting.
 While writing this article there have been six different times that I thought, oh maybe I’ll go check something on Facebook/Twitter/Instagram.
 None of those places would have the statistic I was looking for.
 They probably would have had some funny memes, but those memes would not have gotten me any closer to my goal.